Great Reset: Fourth Industrial Revolution

 While the "interest in Fourth Industrial Revolution technologies" had "spiked" during the COVID-19 pandemic, fewer than 9% of companies were using machine learning, robotics, touch screens and other advanced technologies.
-An October 21, 2020 WEF virtual panel discussed how organizations could harness fourth revolution technologies.
-On January 28, 2021, Davos Agenda virtual panel discussed how artificial intelligence (AI) will "fundamentally change the world".
+A 21 October 2020 WEF virtual panel discussed how organizations could harness fourth revolution technologies.
+On 28 January 2021, Davos Agenda virtual panel discussed how artificial intelligence (AI) will "fundamentally change the world".
 63% of CEOs believe that "AI will have a larger impact than the Internet."

 During 2020, the Great Reset Dialogues resulted in multi-year projects, such as the digital transformation programme where cross-industry stakeholders investigate how the 2020 "dislocative shock" had increased and "accelerated digital transformations".
 Their report said that, while "digital ecosystems will represent more than $60 trillion in revenue by 2025", "only 9% of executives [in July 2020] say their leaders have the right digital skills".